 - Questionable accuracy

 - Affected by individual’s hydration status

-The next method that is commonly used to measure body composition is underwater or hydrostatic weighing.
-In hydrostatic weighing, you are weighed underwater while simultaneously measuring amount of water displaced.
+The next method commonly used to measure body composition is underwater or hydrostatic weighing.
+In hydrostatic weighing, you are weighed underwater while measuring the amount of water displaced.
 Water displacement equates to body volume.
 Fat-free mass is more dense than fat; it weighs more for a given volume.
 Additionally, fat tends to float in water, while fat-free mass tends to sink.
-These principles are used to caculate your body density and this number is subsequently used to estimate your fat and fat-free mass.
-(3)
+These principles are used to calculate your body density, and this number is subsequently used to estimate your fat and fat-free mass.

 - Uncomfortable process

-- Room for errors related to air bubbles in swimsuit or hair
+- Room for errors related to air bubbles in swimsuits or hair

-Another common method of body comp testing is the BODPOD.
-The test takes place by enclosing the individual in a small 'air pod' in which air is blown over and around them.
-This method is quite similar to hydrostatic weighing, though instead of determining how much water you displace, we are determining how much air you displace, while simultaneously weighing you.
-These numbers are then used to measure body density and plugged in to an equation to measure fat free mass and fat mass.
-(4)
+Another common method of body comp testing is the BOD POD.
+The test takes place by enclosing the individual in a small ‘air pod’ in which air is blown over and around them.
+This method is quite similar to hydrostatic weighing, though instead of determining how much water you displace, we are determining how much air you displace while simultaneously weighing you.
+These numbers are then used to measure body density and plugged into an equation to measure fat-free and fat mass.